Serli/Cluster-PaaS-RPi/README.md

 The node manager starts running `/start_node.js`.
 By default the projet folder stays in `/home/pi` and is executed by the `node-manager` service **on start up**.
 The cluster needs a DHCP service available on the network.

+##The REST API

+A REST API has been set up in order to provide a CLI (`/ansible`) able to communicate with particular nodes directly.
+It could also be used to add data on the cluster's informations webpage.

+* PUT `/meta-data/add-service/:service` : Add a service to the meta-data of the node (`~/meta-data.json`).
+Mainly used to avoid running a playbook several times on the same node.

+* PUT `/meta-data/remove-service/:service` : Remove a service to the meta-data of the node (`~/meta-data.json`).
+Mainly used to avoid running a playbook several times on the same node.

+* GET `/nodes/alive` : Returns an array containing the IP adresses of alive nodes.

+* GET `/nodes/monitoring` : Returns all the monitoring informations about all the nodes.

+* GET `/nodes/workingService/:service` : Returns an array of objects containing the services installed on each node.